halftheopposite/TOSIOS/README.md

 ## 🕹️ Playing

+You can play the game by following (and sharing) this link https://tosios-demo.herokuapp.com/.

+**Rules**

 The game principles are fairly easy to grasp:

 1. Every player is positionned randomly on the map during the `lobby`.